UPLAND (CBSLA.com) — A 10-year-old girl Thursday received a special bike to help alleviate her disabilities.

 Unfortunately, the back condition left her unable to do the one thing she loves the most, which is to ride a bike, unaided.

 Kayla’s mother, Melissa, was unable to afford the $5,000 bicycle that would accommodate the special needs.

 CBS2 and KCAL9 viewers stepped up to help out after Melissa — a single working mother — set up a GoFundMe page.

 “I thought it was a dream,” Melissa told CBS2’s Kristine Lazar, “I thought this kind of stuff doesn’t happen.”

 On Thursday morning the dream came true when Kayla got a bike.

 The dream started in February when CBS2 first did a piece on Kayla and her need for wheels.

 “That night, I was in my living room,” says Castillo, “I was crying and laughing all at the same time.”

 One individual alone gave $3,000.
 The $5,000 goal was quickly shattered.

-And then the news got even better, a local non-profit — Variety: The Children’s Charity of Southern California — offered to donate the bike so Castillo could save the GoFundMe money for Kayla’s daily care.
+And then the post got even better, a local non-profit — Variety: The Children’s Charity of Southern California — offered to donate the bike so Castillo could save the GoFundMe money for Kayla’s daily care.